zverok/zverok.github.io/_posts/2020-05-16-ruby-as-apl.md

 # └─────────┘
 ```

 `#reduce` here is the same `Enumerable#reduce`.
-The important feature is that APL-style arrays are summing up element-wise, so now we have a sum of all 9 matrices, representing _how many alie neighbours_ (including itself) every cell had.
+The important feature is that APL-style arrays are summing up element-wise, so now we have a sum of all 9 matrices, representing _how many alive neighbors_ (including itself) every cell had.

 Now, it should be noticed, that only cells with 3 or 4 should be alive in the next generation:
-* cell with 3 means "alive + 2 neighbours" (condition to live) or "empty with 3 neighbours" (condition to become alive)
+* cell with 3 means "alive + 2 neighbors" (condition to live) or "empty with 3 neighbors" (condition to become alive)
 * cell with 4 means "alive + 3 neighbours" (condition to live) or "empty with 4 neighbours" (**not** a condition to become alive)

 To check "whether it is equal to something", we have `.eq` operator implemented.
 That's, probably, most "non-Rubyish" part of the solution: instead of producing `true`/`false`, it gives `1`/`0`.
-Unfortunately, it is important to algorithm to always stay as numbers.
+Unfortunately, it is important to the algorithm to always stay as numbers.

 So, comparing with each number separately will give us...